Semiconductor Education, Empowerment, and Industry Development (SEED)

 Program Overview

 IEEE SSCS and IEEE EDS are sponsoring the first grassroots-level semiconductor industry and education-based outreach program: Semiconductor Education, Empowerment, and Industry Development (SEED).
-We will be soliciting applications from (1) senior PhD graduate students who are in their final or penultimate year of their studies, or (2) young professionals who have been in established careers for a minimum of two years, or (3) junior faculty who have been in established careers for a minimum of two years.
-This program will select four applicants – two applicants specializing in solid-state circuits and two applicants specializing in electronic devices – to engage with students, faculty, education providers, and local industry leaders in areas that have limited educational or industrial exposure in the semiconductor field.
-The selected candidates will choose an underserved geographical area that has potential for building excellence in semiconductor education and industry.
-The selected candidates are expected to be well-connected to the local community and educational and industrial ecosystem.
-The successful candidate is expected to have the ability to communicate in the local language so as to better understand how to bring a stronger focus to semiconductors in that particular region.
-The outcome of the program will be four reports created by the selected candidates that will provide IEEE SSCS and IEEE EDS with information about the existing semiconductor infrastructure for academia and industry in these underserved regions, the gaps and challenges faced by academia and industry in developing the skills and facilities required.
-The following outlines further details on the program, application procedure, candidate preferred qualifications, and expected outcomes of this inaugural first year of this program.
+We are soliciting applications from (1) senior PhD graduate students who are in their final or penultimate year of their studies, or (2) young professionals who have been in established careers for a minimum of two years, or (3) junior faculty who have been in established careers for a minimum of two years.
+This program will select four applicants – two specializing in solid-state circuits and two specializing in electronic devices – to engage with students, faculty, education providers, and local industry leaders in areas with limited educational or industrial exposure in the semiconductor field.
+The selected candidates will choose an underserved geographic area with the potential to build excellence in semiconductor education and industry.
+The selected candidates are expected to be well-connected to the local community and the educational and industrial ecosystems.
+The successful candidate is expected to communicate in the local language to better understand how to strengthen the semiconductor focus in that region.
+The program will produce four reports by the selected candidates that will provide IEEE SSCS and IEEE EDS with information on the existing semiconductor infrastructure in academia and industry across these underserved regions, as well as the gaps and challenges faced in developing the skills and facilities required.
+The following outlines details on the program, the application procedure, preferred qualifications for candidates, and the expected outcomes.

 Program Timeline and Funding

-The program covers travel over a three-month period, from October 2025 to December 2025, where the selected candidates may travel up to two weeks to a region that is underserved in terms of semiconductor education, industry, and awareness, but has the potential to grow the industry and education curricula.
-The program will provide up to $5000 USD in grant funding per candidate to cover travel and accommodation expenses, and final report preparation.
+The program covers travel over a three-month period, from October 2026 to December 2026, during which the selected candidates may travel up to two weeks to an underserved region in semiconductor education, industry, and awareness, with the potential to grow the industry and expand education curricula.
+The program will provide up to $5,000 USD per candidate in grant funding to cover travel and accommodation expenses and final report preparation.

 Candidate Application Procedure